MogahidGaffar/laravel-repository-pattern/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Repository pattern is a kind of container where data access logic is stored.
+It hides the details of data access logic from business logic.
 <img src="https://github.com/MogahidGaffar/laravel-repository-pattern/blob/main/public/images/app_screenshot.png" />

 ###  CRUD Example with Repository Design Pattern in Laravel

-Repository pattern is a kind of container where data access logic is stored.
-It hides the details of data access logic from business logic.
-So let’s start a tutorial to create a complete dynamic CRUD application using repository design pattern.

 How and why we implemented the “Repository Pattern” in our PHP backend :
 * to drastically reduce code duplication.